The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 Inuit Tapiriit Kanatami, the national group representing Inuit released a climate change strategy in 2019 and the Nunatsiavut government has its own initiatives, including a large solar project in Makkovik.

-One globally-lauded sea ice adaptation was sparked after the winter of 2010, when thin ice caused a host of problems in Nunatsiavut.
+One globally lauded sea ice adaptation was sparked after the winter of 2010, when thin ice caused a host of problems in Nunatsiavut.
 That year, one in 12 people surveyed in Nain fell through the ice.

-Makkovik was set to join that program this winter, but the plan to deploy a smart buoy for the community went awry.
+Makkovik was set to join that program this winter, but the plan to deploy a SmartBuoy for the community went awry.

 "We couldn't get it out due to the ice conditions, which is sort of ironic," said Andersen.
 "It's sitting here on the ground."